-While we’d like everything to fit into a single box, real life isn’t always that way.
+While we’d like everything to fit into a single box, real life isn’t always that easy.

-With JobNimbus, this can easily be done by creating Work Orders.
-With Work Orders, you can take one overall job for a customer that requires several different pieces and break that job into bite-sized instructions for your team to get done.
+With the JobNimbus roofing software, this can easily be done by creating Work Orders.
+With them, you can take one overall job for a customer that requires several different pieces and break that job into bite-sized instructions for your team to get done.

 Let’s say a homeowner calls in and needs to have their roof inspected.
 But, when you go over there you realize they’re also going to need a whole new gutter system and brand new siding on one side of the house.